Latest Scikit-Learn releases have made significant advances in the area of ensemble methods.

 The initial column transformer changes the representation of the dataset from

-pandas.DataFrame to 2-D Numpy array, which is lacking adequate column-level metadata (eg. names, data types) for setting up subsequent column transformers.
+pandas.DataFrame to 2-D Numpy array, which lacks adequate column-level metadata (eg. names, data types) for setting up subsequent column transformers.

 A suitable array descriptor is created manually, by copying the value of the